ravindra135/Laravel-10-API-Demo/README.md

 * We can choose to write our tanslation files in either php or json file format.

 * `trans_choice()` is a helper functions for us to handle pluralization.

+### Share Private Links that Expires

+* We can use signed routes to protect our routes from unwanted modification.

+* We use `URL::temporarySignedRoute()` to create a link with expiration, while `URL::signedRoute()` to create a permanent protected link.

+* Laravel uses salted `sha256` to has the route as a measure to prevent modifications.